brevzin/brevzin.github.io/_posts/2020-01-15-abbrev-lambdas.md

 Where the last lambda would mean precisely the same as the first example, just saving us having to type the two `auto&&`{:.language-cpp}s.

-Now, this proposal rejected for several reasons.
+This proposal was rejected for several reasons.
+Let's go through them.

 ### Differing semantics with regular lambdas